-Outdoor lighting intended to enhance the decorative appearance of a building and/or landscaping shall comply with the following standards:
+Outdoor lighting intended to enhance the decorative appearance of a building and/or landscaping shall comply with all of the following standards.

-- 5-8(E)(2)(a) Decorative outdoor lighting shall cast all light downward (rather than upward) against the building surface or onto a landscape feature. - 5-8(E)(2)(b) Decorative outdoor lighting shall not exceed 100 watts of incandescent luminance or the equivalent. - 5-8(E)(2)(c) Decorative outdoor lighting shall be turned off between 11:00 P.M. and sunrise. - 5-8(E)(2)(d) In DT and EC areas and in the Uptown Urban Center, the following standards and exceptions apply: - 1.
-Light fixtures for decorative outdoor lighting that are mounted on a building may be higher than allowed by Subsection 14-16-5-8(D)(8), but no higher than the top of the wall or parapet on which they are mounted. - 2.
-Subsections 14-16-5-8(D)(4) and 14-16-5-8(E)(2)(c) do not apply to decorative outdoor lighting.
+- 5-8(E)(2)(a) Decorative outdoor lighting shall cast all light downward (rather than upward) against the building surface or onto a landscape feature. - 5-8(E)(2)(b) Decorative outdoor lighting shall not exceed 100 watts of incandescent luminance or the equivalent. - 5-8(E)(2)(c) Decorative outdoor lighting shall be turned off between 11:00 P.M. and sunrise. - 5-8(E)(2)(d) In DT and EC areas and in the Uptown Urban Center (UC), the following standards and exemptions apply: - Light fixtures for decorative outdoor lighting that are mounted on a building may be higher than allowed by Subsection 14-16-5-8(D)(8), but no higher than the top of the wall or parapet on which they are mounted.

+2. Decorative outdoor lighting in these areas is exempt from Subsections 14-16-5-8(D)(1)(e) and 14-16-5-8(E)(2)(c).